Overview

 Watching with a callback

-import { watch_transaction } from "@ethernauta/transaction";
+import { create_tracker, watch_transaction, window_store } from "@ethernauta/transaction";

-const unsubscribe = watch_transaction({
+const unsubscribe = watch_transaction(hash, (transaction) => {

-})(tracker({ chain_id: eip155_1.chain_id }));
+})(tracker({ chain_id: CHAIN_ID }));

 Returns a Watchable — an unsubscribe function.
 Use when you want side effects on receipt arrival rather than awaiting.